wp-plugins/post-profit-stats/readme.txt

   6. Views get counted even with caching plugins.
 That’s right it will work!
   7. The information is recorded to your database.
   8. When you purchase a subscription the [PRO Extension](http://www.slickremix.com/product/post-profit-stats-pro-extension/) will become available for download FREE on your "My Account" Page.

+= The Enterprise Extension (Includes all the Pro features plus more) =
+  1. Allows you to track unlimited users
+  2. Track all Post Views in a separate database from your WordPress install.
+The advantage of a separate database is that you do not take up a lot of space in the database counting views and slowing down your website.
+We have made it so easy that all you have to do is add a database to your server and fill in the connection info in the settings panel of the setting page!
+The extension does the rest of the leg work.
+Yup, It’s that easy!
+This extension also lets you set a different payment amount per post view to each individual author on the user profile page.
+  3. Take a look here for [pricing](http://www.slickremix.com/product/post-profit-stats-enterprise-extension/).

 = Tests =
 We've also done the following tests to make sure the view counts are as accurate as possible.
 Here are a few.
 Again even if you have a caching plugin installed this plugin will still track views, similar to google.